o3de/o3de.org/content/docs/userguide/terrain/roads-entity.md

 ---
-description: ' Use &ALY;''s road feature to create and place roads in your environment level. '
+description: ' Use Lumberyard''s road feature to create and place roads in your environment level. '
 title: Creating the Road Entity
 ---